watson/airplayer/README.md

 $ airplayer my-video.m4v
 ```

-Note that the video must be supported by your Apple TV in order for
+Note that the video must be in a format supported by your Apple TV in
-`airplayer` to play it.
+order for `airplayer` to play it.

 ## API